garcias/classroom-automation/README.md

 - ... or write your own using existing classes and functions (documentation coming soon)

 ## Change log

+### 2.2 (2024-01-09)

+Fix DateTime bug.
+Under specific conditions, an assignment with no due date would cause "Refresh assignments list" to crash.
+Rewrote `Assignment.due()` to detect a null due date before date conversion and handle it appropriately.

+Fix empty sheet bug.
+The "assignments" sheet could become empty after refreshing the assignment list on a course with no assignments.
+After that subsequent refreshes on other courses would crash because the update logic implied headers from first row.
+Rewrote `SheetTable` creation methods to detect and store headers explicitly.

 ### 2.1 (2024-08-29)